pglet/website/docs/tutorials/python.md

 <Replit src="https://Todo-web-app-in-Bash.pglet.repl.co" height="400px" />

-We chose ToDo for the tutorial because it covers the most of concepts you would need to write any web app: building page layout, adding controls, working with lists, making reusable UI components and deploy options.
+We chose ToDo for the tutorial because it covers most of concepts you would need to write any web app: building page layout, adding controls, working with lists, making reusable UI components and deploy options.

 The tutorial consists of the following steps: